-Note: This post was originally published July 23, 2010; the recipe has been updated from the archives with a flakier dough, improved kitchen notes and recipe annotation, and updated photographs.
+Note: This post for Fig, Honey, and Goat Cheese Galette first appeared on July 23, 2010.
+The recipe has since been updated from the archives with a flakier dough, improved kitchen notes, recipe annotation, and updated photographs.
 I hope you enjoy this favorite from my kitchen.

 Once in a while, late at night when the house is quiet and I should be winding down, resting in bed, I find myself tip-toeing downstairs into the kitchen, looking for a midnight snack.
 This does not happen often, but when it does, I usually crave one thing in particular.